-Emission reductions for this control measure are estimated to be approximately 1.16 tons per day by 2037 utilizing ULNBs and LNBs.
+Emission reductions for this control measure are estimated to be approximately 1.161.01 tons per day by 2037 utilizing ULNBs and LNBs.
 NOx reductions can also be achieved with applications of SCR and electrification.
 Proposed Amended Rule 1147 seeks to reduce emissions of permitted miscellaneous combustion sources by 15 percent before 2025 with total reductions of 45 percent by full implementation in 2057.
 Staff anticipates rule development to be initiated between 2027 to 2030 to achieve emission reductions by 2037 by assessing the progress of SCR and zero emission technologies.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, costeffectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

 Cost-effectiveness for this control measure can be considered similar to the cost-effectiveness for Proposed Amended Rule 1147 in 2021 where the range of cost-effectiveness is dependent on the equipment class and category.
 PAR 1147 estimated cost-effectiveness to be between \$5,600 to \$49,000 per ton of NOx reduced.
-Some equipment with no changes to existing limits are determined to have no additional cost to comply; however depending on the equipment category and associated technology assessment the cost could potentially increase or decrease.
+Some equipment with no changes to existing limits are determined to have no additional cost to comply; however, depending on the equipment category and associated technology assessment the cost could potentially increase or decrease.